ing-bank/ingenious-doc/docs/apiActions/negativeassertions.md

 ## **assertResponsebodyNotContains**

-**Description**: This function is used to validate that the response body of SOAP/REST request does NOT contain a specified text.
+**Description**: This function is used to validate that the response body of SOAP/REST response does NOT contain a specified text.

 **Input Format** : @Text that should NOT be present